Mixed-Integer Optimal Control via Reinforcement Learning: A Case Study on Hybrid Electric Vehicle Energy Management: Introduction

 \subsection{Literature Review}

 Various methods have been proposed to solve MIOC problems.
 However, the unique characteristics of these methods still present certain limitations.

-One approach is to formulate MIOC problems as Mixed-Integer Programming (MIP) forms and solve them using the branch-and-bound method~\cite{richards2005mixed}.
+One approach is to formulate MIOC problems as mixed-integer programming (MIP) forms and solve them using the branch-and-bound method~\cite{morrison2016branch}.
 This method typically involves dividing the problem into smaller sub-problems or branches, and then solving each branch separately.
 A bounding function is used to determine if each branch can be pruned or eliminated, until the optimal solution is found.
 While this method can achieve globally optimal solutions, it is computationally expensive and time-consuming.

-Another approach is to use Dynamic Programming (DP) to break the problem into smaller sub-problems and solve them recursively~\cite{bellman2010dynamic}.
+Another approach is to use dynamic programming (DP), which breaks the problem into smaller sub-problems and solves them recursively~\cite{bellman2010dynamic}.
 However, DP cannot handle continuous variables naturally and requires discretization of the continuous variables into a finite set of discrete values~\cite{bertsekas2012dynamic}.
 A fine-grained discretization can lead to a more accurate solution, but it also increases the computational cost, making it unsuitable for large-scale problems.
 Additionally, DP is not suitable for real-world optimal control since it requires knowledge of the entire state space in advance.

 Heuristic algorithms, while not providing optimality guarantees, can offer feasible and fast solutions to MIOC problems~\cite{fischetti2010heuristics,belotti2013mixed}.
 These methods use problem-specific knowledge to guide the search for a solution, rather than exhaustively examining every possible solution.
 They are simple to design and can be applied to a range of combinatorial optimization problems.
 However, it requires specific implementation and modification to match the problem structure being solved~\cite{belotti2013mixed}.